HazyResearch/legalbench/docs/index.markdown

 **For AI researchers**: LegalBench provides a collection of interesting and hard tasks.
 Researchers have long recognized the distinct technical challenges posed by legal tasks: complex jargon, longer contexts, sophisticated multi-step reasoning, intricate structure, and minimal labeled data.
 LegalBench offers AI researchers a new and relevant setting in which to evaluate existing LLMs.

 **For the legal community**: LegalBench provides a means of assessing the performance of different LLMs for law-relevant tasks.
 As the legal community increasingly explores the potential applications and uses for LLMs, empirical assessments of LLM performance on domain-relevant tasks grow in importance.
-LegalBench provides legal professionals with guidance on the types of tasks where current LLMs/prompting methods are proficient, and the types where significant technical improvements are necessary.
+LegalBench provides legal professionals with guidance on the types of tasks for which current LLMs/prompting methods are proficient, and the types where significant technical improvements are necessary.

 ## Citation information